un-def/pipx-bootstrap.ps1/README.md

 pipx install pipx --verbose --force
 ```

 The script uses `python3` binary by default.
-It can be overriden with the environment variable `PYTHON_BIN`:
+It can be overridden with the environment variable `PYTHON_BIN`:

 ```powershell
 $Env:PYTHON_BIN = 'X:\path\to\python'